sparesparrow/mcp-project-orchestrator/README.md

    - Windows: `%APPDATA%\Claude\logs\mcp-server-project-orchestrator.log`

 2. Common issues and solutions:
-   - **Module not found errors**: Make sure your Python path includes the package or use the containerized version
+   - **Module not found errors**: Make sure your Python path includes the package or use the containerized version with the specialized scripts provided
    - **Port conflicts**: Change the port number if 8080 is already in use
    - **Permission issues**: Run Claude Desktop with appropriate permissions to execute commands
+   - **Container issues**: Ensure the container image is built correctly and accessible to Claude Desktop

 For more information on MCP, visit [modelcontextprotocol.io](https://modelcontextprotocol.io).